CU-BioKEM/user-guide/docs/source/processing/using_software/alphafold.rst

     GAMGSEIEHIEEAIANAKTKADHERLVAHYEEEAKRLEKKSEEYQELAKVYKKITDVYPNIRSYMVLHYQNLTRRY
     KEAAEENRALAKLHHELAIVED

-.. _Running:
+.. _Running alphafold:

 Running alphafold
 -----------------
 To run alphafold, we will need to submit a job to ``sbatch`` requesting GPUs.
 I've created a command that should handle this all for you called ``alphafold-predict``.
-If you've set up your environment correctly :doc:../configure.rst, this should be in your path and will work if you are in a ``biokem-interactive`` session.
+If you've set up your environment correctly :doc:`../configure.rst`, this should be in your path and will work if you are in a ``biokem-interactive`` session.

   #.
-Log on to OpenOnDemand :doc:../logging_on.rst
+Log on to OpenOnDemand :doc:`../logging_on.rst`
   #.
 Start an interactive session ``biokem-interactive``
   #.
 Make your :ref:Input
   #.
 Run ``alphafold-predict``